Gio Washington: 2009–present: G-Unit signing

 In an interview with HipHopNMore, Washington revealed the title for his upcoming album which is called, A Touch of Magic.
 The album will be released under G-Note Records and was initially scheduled for a summer 2011 release date.
 Washington also spoke about upcoming music with 50 Cent on the album and had this to say, "The first two or three collaborations was to allow people to get used to a particular feel and sound, while being connected to one of the most successful rappers on earth.
 Now, we are focusing on releasing songs that showcase that sound, speaking of myself as a solo artist".

 In 2013, Washington began performing under the pseudonym, Gio Washington.
 In March 2015, Washington and 50 Cent reunited on a song titled "Annie", recorded for the 50 Cent executive produced Starz series, Power.

 Personal life

-Car accident

-Gio Washington was seriously injured in a vehicle accident on the night of August 8, 2015.
+Washington was seriously injured in a vehicle accident on the night of August 8, 2015.
 The accident catapulted Washington from his vehicle, leaving him with a collapsed lung, broken ribs and internal injuries.